multi-io/mydocs-pub/unfs/udp-possible-bug/readme.txt

 UPDATE4: Apparently, the problem occurs only when sending from tick to tack.
-When sending from teck to cat, UDP works even in the presence of changed MTUs.
-So the bridge code on tick is the culprit?
+When sending from teck (Ubuntu laptop, 192.168.142.130) to cat, UDP works even in the presence of changed MTUs.
+So the bridge code on tick is the culprit? (there's a linux kernel bridge on tick that bridges the local ethernet and WLAN devices)

+For details of the IP configurations of the participating machines, see ipstacks-config.txt.